gentoo-mirror/myrvolay/README.md

 Please feel free to contact me if there is an issue with any of those, or if you have an improvement to suggest – I will be glad~

+### TODO list ###
+- Review older ebuilds and improve quality (most likely remove redundancies) if needed
+- Try to test everything on arm64 and add to keywords is results are successful
+- Make a cool list of what is available in the overlay here